bruffstar/react-sandbox/notes.md

 Also note that the type hinting for a react component accepts two arguments. the first is the type def for props and the second is the type def for state.

-In the example below, we just set the state as type ``{}``, however, the props have this type: ``<RouteComponentProps<FooParamData>`` this will tell typescript that the props are of type RouteComponentProps which then required an interface, in this case FooParamData.
+In the example below, we just set the state as type ``{}``, however, the props have this type: ``<RouteComponentProps<FooParamData>`` this will tell typescript that the props are of type RouteComponentProps which then requires an interface, in this case FooParamData.
 It is this interface where we can set up our type def for the parameter in question. i.e number, string etc...

 ```jsx
 import * as React from 'react';